Holic75/KingmakerFavoredClass/README.md

  - +1 to number of internal buffer uses/6 levels for halfling kineticists
  - +1 to maximum number of arcane reservoir points/level for elf or half-elf arcanists
  - +1 to aracane reservoir point restored after rest/6 levels for gnome arcanists
- - +1 to investigator inspiration pool/3 levels for for elf or half-elf investigators.
+ - +1 to investigator inspiration pool/3 levels for for elf or half-elf investigators,
+ - +1 to Eidolon evolution pool/6 levels for half-elf summoners,
+ - +1 DR/evil /2 levels for eidolon of aasimar summoner,
+ - +1 bonus to natural AC of eidolon/4 levels for dwarf summoners.

 It also add following feats: